 So the prices of houses in the Netherlands are rising, but how long will that last?
 And will these prices then fall?
 Well, experts are saying that it’s actually likely that prices will at least be stable and very likely continue to go up in the coming years.

 The main reason for this is just that buildings don’t go up as fast as the demand for houses.
 Building houses is a complex process in the Netherlands and getting permits and all that takes a long time.
-Thus the prices will continue to be stable and rise a bit and thus, combined with the interest rate development and general economic predictions in the Netherlands – it’s still a good decision to buy a house now and not wait too long to buy a house in the Netherlands.
+Thus the prices will continue to be stable and rise a bit and thus, combined with the interest rate development (historic record lows) and general economic predictions in the Netherlands (despite corona still quite good) — it’s still a good decision for many to buy a house now and not wait too long.

-But to get a proper forecast and analyses of the area you might be interested in when it comes to buying a house in the Netherlands, you might want to talk to a mortgage advisor who knows the Netherlands and your expat needs…
+But to get a proper forecast and analysis of the area you might be interested in when it comes to buying a house in the Netherlands, you might want to talk to a mortgage advisor who knows the Netherlands and your expat needs.

 Get on board with Expat Mortgages to help you get that Dutch mortgage

-As an expat you will need some help to secure a mortgage here and this process is already tough for a Dutchie and it’s a life-defining moment.
+As an expat you will need some help to secure a mortgage here.
+This process is already tough for a Dutchie and it’s a life-defining moment.
 So get help, and who better to ask than Expat Mortgages who already have 13 years of experience in the mortgages advisory business and have helped thousands of expats from different nationalities.
 As you can see they know their stuff:

 Want to get in touch for an offline appointment?
 Well, they can meet you for a no-strings-attached meeting in which you can ask everything about the mortgage possibilities.
 Or just drop by at one of their events, also conveniently held throughout the country!